WinterLi1993/SAVI/README.md

 - Are your bams sorted by position? - Samtools mpileup requires "position sorted alignment files."
 - Did you index your bams to produce bai files? - Samtools won't be able to extract regions of your bam files if they have not been indexed.
 - Are both the tumor and normal bam files mapped to the same reference?

-**More Detailed Documentation**

-This page has the most up-to-date documentation, but for a more detailed overview [read this](http://www.oliverelliott.org/article/bioinformatics/doc_savi/).